Determining Genus From Sandpile Torsor Algorithms: Genus From Rotor Routing when the Graph is Known

 \begin{proof} By the definition of $v$-components, there is a path between $w_1$ and $w_2$ that does not pass through $v$.
 Because this path does not pass through $v$, adding $e_1$ to the path will not give us a cycle.
 Then, we expand to any spanning tree.
 This spanning tree must not contain $e_2$ or we would have a cycle, so all three conditions are met. \end{proof}

-Let $\rib$ be a ribbon graph with a vertex $v$.
-Let $e_1$ and $e_2$ be two edges incident to $v$ in the same $v$-component $\ribs$, and let $w_1$ and $w_2$ be their other incident vertices respectively.
+Consider $\rib$, $v$, $e_1$, $e_2$, $w_1$, and $w_2$ as given in Lemma~\ref{tree}.
+Let $T$ be a spanning tree satisfying the conditions of this lemma and $\ribs$ be the $v$-component containing $e_1$ and $e_2$.
 Let $T$ be a spanning tree satisfying the conditions of Lemma \ref{tree}, and let $T'$ be the restriction of $T$ to $G'$ (which is a spanning tree of $G'$).